 #1: If you want a custom exterior design…

-When you think of vinyl siding, you most likely envision lap siding.
+When you think of vinyl siding, you most likely envision dutch lap siding.
 It’s the most common and most economical style of vinyl siding, especially in the standard 4″ width.

 Of course, “unique” and “custom” does mean that it comes with a higher price tag.
-To make board and batten siding more affordable, mix it with lap siding.
+To make board and batten siding more affordable, mix it with dutch lap siding.

 #2: If it fits within the context of your neighborhood…